Jason2866/pyfatfs/FORK_COMPLETE.md

-# Fork Preparation Complete - pyfatfs v0.1.4
+# Fork Preparation Complete - fatfs-ng v0.1.4

 ## Summary

-The fork of `fatfs-python` has been successfully prepared for PyPI release as `pyfatfs`.
+The fork of `fatfs-python` has been successfully prepared for PyPI release as `fatfs-ng`.

 ## Changes Made

 ### Package Metadata (setup.py)
-- ✅ Package name: `fatfs` → `pyfatfs`
+- ✅ Package name: `fatfs` → `fatfs-ng`
 - ✅ Version: `0.1.4`
 - ✅ Author: Johann Obermeier
 - ✅ Description: Updated to mention it's a fork with extended features